espocrm/documentation/docs/administration/formula/record.md

 `record\create(ENTITY_TYPE, ATTRIBUTE1, VALUE1, [ATTRIBUTE2, VALUE2 ...])`

+or

+`record\create(ENTITY_TYPE, OBJECT)` (as of v8.5)

-Creates a new record of entity type with attributes specified as key-value pairs.
+Creates a new record of entity type with attributes specified as key-value pairs or in an object.
 Returns id of the created record, or NULL if failure.

 !!! example